Yes there are more than Gin and Tonic cocktails that are fabulous with Gin! Try this Blackberry Bramble Cocktail; it’s a year round favorite.

 - Combine the lemon juice and blackberries in a rocks glass and muddle until the berries are broken up.
 Fill the glass with ice.

-- Combine Crème de Cassis, simple syrup and gin in a cocktail shaker and stir to combine.
+- Combine the Crème de Mûre, simple syrup and gin in a cocktail shaker and stir to combine.

-- Add to the berry/lemon mixture, stir and garnish with additional blackberries.
+- Strain into the berry/lemon mixture, stir and garnish with additional blackberries.

 Adjust simple syrup to your tastes; this cocktail was perfect for me but my neighbor enjoyed it a bit sweeter.